- Abstract submissions close: 30 January 2023.

 Submission Terms & Conditions

-- Up to two presenters per submission will be accepted.
+- A maximum of only two presenters per submission will be accepted.

 - Other topics not listed but related to the conference theme will be considered.